 Introduction

-MOTS-c is a mitochondrial-derived peptide discovered in 2015.
-Unlike most peptides studied in regenerative biology, MOTS-c is encoded within mitochondrial DNA and has been investigated for its role in metabolic signaling and cellular stress responses.
+MOTS-c is a mitochondrial peptide discovered in 2015.
+Unlike typical regenerative peptides, it's encoded in mitochondrial DNA itself, not nuclear DNA.
+Researchers are studying its role in metabolic signaling and stress responses.

 Full research summaries are available in the PeptaBase entry: MOTS-c entry on PeptaBase